MauriceCC04/trailtraining/README.md

 ## Profiles (multi-user support)

-Profiles make it easy to run the tool for multiple people on the same machine.
+Profiles make it easy to run for multiple people on the same machine.

-### How profiles work

 When you run: